roomrys/py310_pyside6_qtpy/README.md

    mamba activate envexp
    ```
 3. edit the `envexp/environemnt.yml` to contain the dependencies you need
+4. edit the `user_test_code` function in `envexp/test_env.py` to test a specific code block
-4. test that all the imports work using CLI
+5. test that all the imports/tests work using CLI
    ```bash
    test-env --library <required> --input-dir <required> --commit-message <required>
    ```